-COMMERCIAL RECREATION, INDOOR851
+COMMERCIAL RECREATION.
+INDOOR850

-An indoor establishment that is maintained or operated for the amusement, patronage, or recreation of the general public, members, or paying customers, including: amusement arcades; bowling centers; skating rinks; theaters, motion picture, other than drive-ins, and other similar uses.
+An indoor establishment that is maintained or operated for the amusement, patronage, or recreation of the general public, members, or paying customers, including: amusement arcades; bowling centers; skating rinks; theaters, motion picture, other than drive-ins, paintball, airsoft and other similar uses.

-COMMERCIAL RECREATION, OUTDOOR852
+COMMERCIAL RECREATION, OUTDOOR851

-An outdoor establishment that is maintained or operated for the amusement, patronage, or recreation of the general public, members, or paying customers, including: amusement or water parks; fairgrounds; batting cages; billiard parlors; go-cart, motorcycle and similar small vehicle tracks; miniature golf courses; freestanding golf driving ranges, and other similar uses.
+An outdoor establishment that is maintained or operated for the amusement, patronage, or recreation of the general public, members, or paying customers, including: amusement or water parks; fairgrounds; batting cages; billiard parlors; go-cart, motorcycle and similar small vehicle tracks; miniature golf courses; freestanding golf driving ranges, and other similar uses; paintball and airsoft facilities are included within this use.